surajkumar214/DAS2021-Group-4/group_04.md

 straight line.
 We have also plotted deviance residuals vs. the fitted value to check the independence and identify any pattern in the residuals.
-From above Figure , we can notice one potential outlier at the top of the qq\_plot.
+From above Figure , we can notice one potential outlier at the top of the qq\_plot, and presence of heavy tails.
 So, our next step is to identify and remove the point and again fit the model.
 Let’s run an Outlier test:-

     No Studentized residuals with Bonferroni p < 0.05 Largest |rstudent|:
          rstudent unadjusted p-value Bonferroni p
-    2033   4.0227         5.7535e-05      0.12197
+    2033 4.047992         5.1659e-05      0.10957

 We have identified the outlier point having id 2033.
-We try to fit the model again removing this outlier andcheck for the assumptions.
+However, addressing outlier is totally subjective.
+We try to fit the model again removing this outlier and check for the assumptions.

 <div class="figure" style="text-align: center">